Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

-To be sure, a presentation we don’t see a lot and probably have never seen before!
+To be sure, a presentation we don’t see a lot and may never see again!

-I’m so glad you got the information you asked for!
+I’m so glad you got the information you needed!

 I think many many, people may benefit from it.

-You should write a book dear, I have told you before and I am telling ya now.
+You should write a book dear, I have told you before and I am telling you now.

 Tell Dr. B!
-He said I could put my articles into a book, but then he said, “Take out all the colors, all the pictures, all the different size fonts…” and I was like, “Huh?
+He said I could put my articles into a book, but then he said, “Take out all the colors, all the pictures, all the different font sizes…” and I was like, “Huh?
 What?
 My articles without pictures?
 And colors?
-And everything the same size?”
+And everything the same size?
+What the heck?”
 Imagine all my food pictures in black and white!
 It was so demoralizing, I was just stopped cold.
 Dr. B said it would make the cost of the book too high, if it had pictures and stuff in it.
 So….
 I don’t know, I just don’t know….